erjdev/vite-react-components/README.md

 ## Using the components in your own project

-Since this is a private repository, you will need to setup your personal `~/.npmrc` file (in your user directory) to include the following lines:
+You will need to setup your personal `~/.npmrc` file (in your user directory) to include the following lines to authenticate to the github package registry using a personal access token.

     @erjdev:registry=https://npm.pkg.github.com
     //npm.pkg.github.com/:_authToken=ghp_...